MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-product-sales.md

     - **Product ID**.

     - **Parent**.
-If you're creating a child product in a product family, the name of the parent product family is shown here.
-This can't be changed.
+Select a parent product family for the product.
+If you're creating a child product in a product family, the name of the parent product family is populated here.
+This can't be changed after the record is saved.

     - **Valid From**/**Valid To**.
 Define the period the product is valid for by selecting a **Valid From** and **Valid To** date.